 ABOUT ELEANOR

-Eleanor is a young British stage director and choreographer who works across opera and musical theatre.
+Eleanor is a British stage director and choreographer who works across opera and musical theatre.
 She graduated with a first in Music from King’s College London, and a distinction for her MMus in Vocal Performance at Trinity Laban.
 She was the Junior Fellow Assistant Director for Guildhall School of Music and Drama from 2024-25.

 Passionate about the interplay of text, music, and movement, Eleanor leverages her vocal and dance background to empower performers to embody their characters.
 She regularly works with young singers in conservatoire training, nurturing their talent and cultivating their artistry and stagecraft.